 Spit and bite guards

-Police officers should have the necessary and appropriate kit and equipment to do their jobs and this includes spit and bite guards.
+We think that police officers should have the necessary and appropriate kit and equipment to do their jobs, and this includes spit and bite guards.

-Some forces have made spit and bite guards available to frontline officers, including Thames Valley and Hampshire, following the lead of Police Scotland, and the Police Federation of England and Wales is keen to see the protective measure more widely available, forming part of our Protect The Protectors campaign.
+Some forces have made spit and bite guards available to frontline officers and we are keen to see the protective measure more widely available, forming part of our Protect The Protectors campaign.

 Spitting is an abhorrent form of assault, with some officers saying they would 'prefer to be punched in the face than spat at'.
-The effects of being spat at for an officer can be long term, as they may need to undergo anti-viral treatment and have the uncertainty of infection - currently the assailant is not required by law to give a blood sample which would let officers know if they are at risk of contracting life-threatening diseases.
+Though the likelihood of catching a disease from being spat at is low, the effects of being spat at for an officer can be long term, as they may need to undergo anti-viral treatment and have the uncertainty of infection - currently the assailant is not required by law to give a blood sample which would let officers know if they are at risk of contracting life-threatening diseases.
 This can obviously have a big impact on their day-to-day life at this time and mental health.

 Potentially fatal infections such as tuberculosis can be transmitted by spitting as well as blood-borne infections such as hepatitis C and HIV if the assailant has blood in their mouth.
 The number of hepatitis C cases nationwide has doubled in the past decade, and in London 59% of injecting drug users – a demographic police will regularly come into contact with – have the disease, which can lead to severe liver damage and liver cancer.